José Leandro Andrade: Playing style

-Andrade was also credited with being an intelligent and honest player who never celebrated his goals.
-He was a dynamic, fast and highly technical player who was able to dominate the pitch without the physicality of many of his teammates.
+Andrade was praised for being an intelligent and humble player.
+His dynamic, fast and highly technical playing style helped him dominate the pitch without the physicality many of his teammates faced.

 Later life

 After touring nine European countries with Andrade's Uruguayan club side Nacional, in 1925, they attracted a total of over 800,000 spectators.
 Andrade played half of that tour when he was told by a doctor in Brussels that he had contracted syphilis.
 He disappeared to Paris upon hearing the news.
 Andrade did not return to Montevideo until two months later; there a reporter said he had lost weight and seemed in a state of depression.
 He then underwent a course of treatment.
 Andrade had lost some pace but none of his skill and went on to secure international titles for Uruguay.
 It was said that he had gone blind in one eye after a semi-final against Italy, Andrade had run into a goalpost and it was speculated that the injury was so serious he was later blinded in one eye.
 Others said his blindness and deteriorated health was caused by syphilis.

 Andrade was a guest at the 1950 FIFA World Cup when Uruguay won their second world championship.
 His nephew Víctor Rodríguez Andrade, a member of the 1950 team, had adopted Andrade as his second surname in honour of Andrade.
-In 1956 German journalist Fritz Hack searched Montevideo for Andrade for six days.
+In 1956, German journalist Fritz Hack searched Montevideo for Andrade for six days.
 He found him living in terrible conditions in a basement of a flat.
 Andrade was too intoxicated to understand Hack's questions.
 Within a year, Andrade died, penniless and alcoholic, in an asylum in Montevideo at age 55.